 While the Audi Q4 shares the same ‘E-Tron’ branding as the larger E-Tron 50/55 Quattro models the Q4 actually has more in common with the VW ID.4 and the Skoda Enyaq which all share the same MEB platform.
 Therefore, there are similarities between the towing capacity and range between all of the above mentioned MEB platform vehicles.
-As such the Q4 E-Tron comes with three power train options, the two rear-wheel-drive versions can tow up to 1,000 kg and the top of the range 50 Quattro can tow up to 1,200 kg.
+As such the Q4 E-Tron comes with three power train options, the RWD 40 can tow up to 1,000 kg and the top of the range AWD 50 Quattro can tow up to 1,200 kg.

 Key Audi Q4 E-Tron Specs